NFDI4Chem/nmrxiv-docs/docs/advanced-guides/common-issues-encountered-in-nmr-repositories.md

         1.5 M Potassium dihydrogen phosphate
         630 µl sample + internal standard solution
 As one can see, the ways the concentration was mentioned vary too (percentage, molarity..).
+* Typos: It was very common in [Metabolomics Workbench](https://www.metabolomicsworkbench.org/) to find the valuse "D20" instead of "D2O"